A photo of two fire extinguishers placed outside on the pavement in the sun.

 A flow chart starting with a box representing a claim "Sidewalk robot avoids collision with pedestrians" on the left, connected with two boxes representing subclaims, which are connected two boxes each representing subsubclaims.
 On the rightmost side are circles representing evidence that are connected with arrows to the subsubclaims.

-Excerpt of an assurance case example: The main claim is broken down into sub-claims, each of which is connected to evidence.
+An excerpt of an assurance case example: the main claim is broken down into subclaims, each of which is connected to evidence.

 An assurance case helps to decompose a main safety claim hierarchically into manageable claims for which it is feasible to collect assurance evidence.
 The evidence can come in many different forms, including (1) results of field testing, offline testing, inspection, and formal verification, (2) expert opinion, (3) evidence of design mechanisms that mitigate problems, and (4) evidence of process compliance and process quality.
 To evaluate an assurance case, we then need to ask whether the evidence is strong enough for each (leaf) claim, whether the subclaims combined are sufficient to support the parent claim, and whether any subclaims are missing.
 For autonomous vehicles, Aurora has developed and released an extended assurance case structure of claims and subclaims and explained their rationale, which can provide a good illustration of the typical kinds of claims made.